juliantoyeo/42snow_crash/level00/Ressources/README.md

 It is proven to be very counter intuative as there is too much file to look at So lets try to tweet the command a little bit
-Since we are trying to change to user flag00 or maybe level00 we can try to use the "grep" command help us filter the info
+Since we are trying to change to user flag00 or maybe level00 we can try to use the `grep` command help us filter the info
 ```console
 ls -la */* | grep "flag\|level"
 ```